thakur-meg/save-animals/README.md

 The platform provides an ideal space to spread awareness about the topic while garnering volunteers from around the world.
 Website also serves as a medium for donation collection for the cause, which in turn can be used for the betterment of our environment.

+<h2>How we built it</h2>
+The site uses the HTML, CSS, React, Bootstrap, Express.

+<h2>Challenges we ran into</h2>
+The whole process has been a learning curve.
+I had to learn a few new stacks to integrate the features I wanted, while working on the time crunch.

+<h2>What's next for Save The Animals</h2>
+The next motto of the Save The Animals is to include a merchandise shop in the next version, while including live nature boxes to make the audience more aware about the species around them.